teknolog2000/project-lanelines/README.md

 The maximum extent finding system is pretty primitive too, so if a car is obstructing dashed lane markings a bit ahead we would miss out on those segments.

+Finally, non-straight lane markings, such as for sharp turns or intersections would likely severely throw off the current process.

 ### 3. Suggest possible improvements to your pipeline

 To deal with the contrast problems we probably should be making use of dynamic coefficients for our Canny and Hough algorithms.
+I would assume a night time video to require substantially different parameters.

-There are substantially better filtering techniques that can be applied to the raw data produced by Hough, including statistical means and probably better heuristics than what I use.
+There are much better filtering techniques that can be applied to the raw data produced by Hough, including Kalman filters and other statistical means.
+There is probably also better heuristics that can be applied.

+Lots more training data would be needed to make the process substantially better.